Locally analytic vector bundles on the Fargues-Fontaine curve

 On the one hand, $\mathrm{Rep}_{\Q_{p}}(G_{K})$ can be studied via $p$-adic analysis.
 To do this, one introduces the Robba ring $\mathcal{R}$, which is the ring of power series over a certain finite extension of $\Q_{p}$ in a variable $T$ which converge in some annuli $r\leq|T|<1$.
 It has an action of a Frobenius operator $\varphi$ as well as an action of $\Gamma$.
 By work of Cherbonnier-Colmez, Fontaine and Kedlaya, it is known that there is a fully faithful embedding

 with the essential image consisting of the semistable slope 0 objects.
-If $D$ is a $(\varphi,\Gamma)$-module over $\mathcal{R}$, a fundamental fact is that the $\Gamma$-action on $D$ can be differentiated\emph{, }namely, there is a well defined action of $\Lie\Gamma$ on $D$.
-Since $\Lie\Gamma$ is 1-dimensional, this data is the same as that of a connection $\nabla$ which acts on functions of $T$ by a multiple of $d/dT$.
-It is this structure which allows the introduction of $p$-adic analysis into the picture.
-Note that in the construction of the $p$-adic Langlands correspondence for $\GL_{2}(\Q_{p})$ given in \cite{Co10} the use of this analytic structure is ubiquitous, and so we find it desirable to have it available for equivariant vector bundles as well.
+If $D$ is a $(\varphi,\Gamma)$-module over $\mathcal{R}$, a fundamental fact is that the $\Gamma$-action on $D$ can be differentiated, namely, there is a well defined action of $\Lie(\Gamma)$ on $D$.
+Since $\Lie(\Gamma)$ is 1-dimensional, this data is the same as that of a connection $\nabla$ which acts on functions of $T$ by a multiple of $d/dT$ .
+It is precisely this structure which allows the introduction of $p$-adic analysis into the picture.
+For example, in the construction of the $p$-adic Langlands correspondence for $\GL_{2}(\Q_{p})$ given in \cite{Co10} the use of this analytic structure is ubiquitous.

 On the other hand, $\mathrm{Rep}_{\Q_{p}}(G_{K})$ can be studied via geometry.
 The Fargues-Fontaine curve, studied extensively in \cite{FF18}, is defined as the analytic adic space

 (see $\mathsection3$) and has a natural action of $\Gamma$.
 By the work of Fargues and Fontaine, there is a fully faithful embedding

 again with the essential image consisting of the semistable slope 0 objects.
 In fact, Fargues and Fontaine show there is an equivalence